 Wearing jewellery or smart watches are not allowed in PE lessons.
-Where children have recently had ear piercings and cannot remove studs, parents will be asked to sign a waiver to allow their child to participate in PE with the covering of the piercing using medical tape.
-Parents will be made aware of the dangers of wearing piercings during PE in this letter.
+Where children have recently had ear piercings they must remove them on PE days for their own safety.
 Children with medium/long hair will be required to tie it up.